ninjadiestanding/Football-Fan-Manager/README.md

 # Usage

 1. After the project has been successfully built, in the Visual Studio menu, select **Debug > Start Debugging** to run the program

-1. After the project has been successfully built, in the Visual Studio menu, select **Debug > Start Debugging** to run the program
 2. If everything goes well, you will see the program window and menu
 3. Open windows and manipulate football clubs, players and fans however you want